Policy Management

 RHACS Policy Management Basics

-We want to use runtime incidents and vulnerabilities as a learning opportunity to improve security going forward by constraining how our containers can act.
-We achieve this by creating policies and implementing them early in the CI/CD process.
+We want to turn runtime incidents and vulnerabilities into opportunities for better security by restricting container actions.
+This is done by creating and implementing policies early in the CI/CD process.

 Introduction to Runtime Policy Creation and Enforcement

-The example below demonstrates how security may want to block a package manager from downloading any packages to the container.
-This runtime enforcement option is the first in the process of shifting left.
-After runtime enforcement, you will want to stop the package manager from being used in the container altogether.
+The example below shows how security may block a package manager from downloading packages.
+This runtime enforcement is the first step in shifting security left.
+After enforcing runtime policies, the next step will be to prevent the package manager from being used in the container entirely.

 For the Runtime stage, RHACS stops all pods that match the conditions of the policy.
 It does not scale the deployment down to zero. |